htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :index:`shared file system configuration variables<single: shared file system configuration variables; configuration>`

-These macros control how HTCondor interacts with various shared and network file systems.
-If you are using AFS as your shared file system, be sure to read :ref:`admin-manual/file-and-cred-transfer:using htcondor with afs`.
-For information on submitting jobs under shared file systems, see :ref:`users-manual/submitting-a-job:submitting jobs using a shared file system`.
+These macros control how HTCondor interacts with various shared and network file systems.For information on submitting jobs under shared file systems, see :ref:`users-manual/submitting-a-job:Submitting Jobs Using a Shared File System`.

 :macro-def:`UID_DOMAIN[FileSystem]`
     The :macro:`UID_DOMAIN` macro is used to decide under which user to run